dlhartman64/evolvingPhilosophers/README.md

 Enter ./diningPhilosopher or ./dpClient to get a list of commands.

-Enter ./diningPhilosopher <command> or ./dpClient <command> to get the options for the commands
+Enter ./diningPhilosopher {command} or ./dpClient {command} to get the options for the commands

 *